The short version

 If yes, most investors won’t care if it’s a co-founder, a partner, or a team you’ve hired.

 For 5 years, we were a startup’s technical co-founder in everything but title and cap table.
 They’ve raised multiple rounds of funding.
 No one cared how we were structured.
 They cared that the tech worked.
+Here’s how we structure these partnerships.

-Get new guides in your
+Get future guides direct to your inbox